What High Earners Overlook After Maxing Out Their 401(k)

 HSAs offer a unique triple tax benefit: tax-deductible contributions, tax-free growth, and tax-free withdrawals for qualified medical expenses.
 With 2026 contribution limits of $4,400 for individuals and $8,750 for families, this adds another powerful layer to your strategy.

 You can invest HSA funds just like an IRA and let them grow for decades.
-After age 65, you can withdraw the funds for any purpose, medical or otherwise.
+After age 65, you can withdraw the funds for any purpose, medical or otherwise, although you'll pay income tax on any withdrawals not used for qualified medical expenses.

 The catch: You must have a high-deductible health plan to qualify for an HSA.
 After age 65, non-medical withdrawals are taxed as ordinary income (like traditional IRA distributions), but you still benefit from the upfront deduction and decades of tax-free growth.